yatesco/seafile-docs/deploy_pro/download_and_setup_seafile_professional_server.md

 ### Install Libreoffice/UNO (Optional) ###

 Note: preview of office file is not easy to setup.
-It is not officially supported.
-We suggest you to skip this step.
+We suggest you to skip this step if it is not a necessary feature for you.

 Libreoffice 4.1+ and Python-uno library are needed to enable office files online preview.
 If you don't install them, the office documents online preview will be disabled.